openedx/edx-platform/docs/course_authors/source/accessibility.rst

 Keep the following guidelines in mind when you create HTML content:

-* Use HTML to describe your content’s *meaning* rather than its a*ppearance*.
+* Use HTML to describe your content’s *meaning* rather than its *appearance*.
 A phrase marked as a level 1 heading (<h1>) clearly indicates the topic of the page, while a phrase marked as bold text (<bold> or <strong>) may be a heading or may just be text that the instructor wants to emphasize.
   A group of items marked up as a list are related in the code, without relying on visual cues such as bullets and indents.
   Coding meaning into content is particularly useful for students using screen readers, which, for example, can read through headings or announce the number of items in a list.